cshum/levi/README.md

 `query` can be a string or object fields.

 Accepts following options:
-* `fields` object, default scoring every fields by default.
+* `fields` object, scoring every fields by default.
 Set fields for controlling relevancy by
   * `'*': true`: * any fields, true is identical to 1
   * `field: boost`: number for multiplying scoring factor of a field.
 * `gt` (greater than), `gte` (greater than or equal) define the lower bound of key range to be searched.